 2. Add coffee and cardamom.

-4. Return to the heat and allow the mixture to foam again.
+Return the briki to the heat and allow the mixture to foam again.
+Then remove it, letting the foam settle.
+Do this at least twice to achieve the right foam texture.

-5. Carefully pour into small cups or serving carafe.
+Your Arabic coffee is now ready to drink!
+Carefully pour it into small cups or a serving carafe.
 Use a strainer if desired.

 Arabic coffee is characterized by its preparation, not the specific coffee.
 You can use any type of beans, though they should be very finely ground.